gbmhunter/blog/content/electronics/components/resistors/index.md

 The output of a potentiometer varies depending on the wiper position.
 If varies from 0R when the wiper is at both ends of the pot to a maximum of Rpot/4 when the wiper is in the middle.

-You call also get variable resistors which can be changed digitially (called DPOTs).
-They have their own page which can be found [here](/electronics/components/dpots).
+You call also get variable resistors which can be changed digitally (called DPOTs).
+They have their own page which can be found {{< link text="here" src="/electronics/components/dpots/index.md" >}}.

 ## Tolerances